hexagontruth/hexular/README.md

 ### Studio configuration and customization

-The configuration modal consists of the following fields:
+The main configuration modal consists of the following fields:

   - Slider input to set the number of available states, from 2-12
   - Preset dropdown menu
   - Bulk rule assignment dropdown with "select all" button
   - Individual dropdowns for each of the twelve possible states supported by the demo
-  - A dropdown to set the default cell neighborhood
+  - Default rule dropdown menu &mdash; This should only really matter when running rules without `modFilter` (which may cause other undesirable effects such as corrupted model exports, &c., and should generally be thought of as voiding the warranty)
+  - Cell neighborhood dropdown &mdash; Not all rules use the default neighborhood, but most built-in rules involving totals, counts, &c. will do so
+  - A series of buttons to activate and deactivate particular built-in filters

 In the configuration modal, rule assignment select menus are populated with the contents of the `rules` object loaded from `demo/rules.js`, merged with those already available in Hexular core.
 Custom rules may be added to this object via the console, e.g.:

-        Board.instance.addRule(name, (cell) => cell.state == 3 ?
+        Board.config.addRule(name, (cell) => cell.state == 3 ?
 1 : 0)

 We can also add our own rule presets via the console, e.g.:

-        Board.instance.addPreset('fancyPreset', new Preset(['offset23', 'offset34', 'stepUp']))
+        Board.config.addPreset('fancyPreset', new Preset(['offset23', 'offset34', 'stepUp']))

-Such modifications can also be effected via the custom code modal (Ctrl+F) or JavaScript import button (Ctrl+I), using the same global objects, &c..
+Such modifications can also be effected via the custom code modal (Ctrl+F) or JavaScript import button (Ctrl+I), using the same global objects, &c.
+Specifically, every board instance attaches the following to the global `Board` object:

+- `Board.instance` - The board itself
+- `Board.config` - Alias for `Board.instance.config`
+- `Board.model` - Alias for `Board.instance.model`

-Additional customization of the global `Board.instance.model` model can be performed as described above and in the documentation.
+Customization of the global `Board.model` model can be performed as described above and in the documentation.

 ## More information